-Shira Springer covers stories at the intersection of sports and society.
-Since joining WBUR in 2016, she has focused on features where the sports world overlaps with politics, culture, business, medicine, gender and race.
+Shira Springer covered stories at the intersection of sports and society.
+After joining WBUR in 2016, she focused on features where the sports world overlaps with politics, culture, business, medicine, gender and race.

 As a Boston Globe staff writer for almost 20 years, Shira reported on all four major Boston professional teams, the NBA Finals, the World Series, the Olympics and the Boston Marathon.
 She served as the Globe’s Celtics beat writer for seven years, then worked as an investigative/enterprise reporter, Olympic columnist and women’s sports columnist.
 At the Globe, she won national awards for investigative sports journalism and feature writing.